-Georgian cuisine is as diverse as its landscape where every region here has its own traditional dish.
-The cuisine is influenced by Georgias neighbors and invaders, such as Persians, Ottomans, and Russians.
+Georgian cuisine is as diverse as its landscape, where every region has its own traditional dish.
+The cuisine is influenced by Georgia’s neighbors and invaders, such as Persians, Ottomans, and Russians.
 Additionally, Medittereaninan trances can also be found here.
-Due to this, the meals are heavy on the dough, meet, various strong and flavorful spices, and walnuts.
+Due to this, the meals are heavy on dough, meat, various strong and flavorful spices, and walnuts.
 However, there are plenty of plant-based dishes to cater to vegetarians as well.

-Georgia, generally, is a very hospitable country where every guest is considered as a ‘gift from God’ no matter if a person is a foreigner or not.
+Georgia, generally, is a very hospitable country where every guest is considered a “gift from God,” no matter if a person is a foreigner or not.
 Georgians love treating their guests like royalty.
-However, this hospitality can seem a bit too much, especially when hosts constantly insist on eating if they see an empty plate in front of you, or chugging the glass of wine instead of sipping.
+However, this hospitality can seem a bit too much, especially when hosts constantly insist on eating if they see an empty plate in front of you or chugging the glass of wine instead of sipping.

 Two of the most ancient cities in Europe

-Two cities and former capitals of Georgia, Mtskheta and Kutaisi, are among the list of Europe’s 16 ancient cities.
-Mtskheta, located only 30 minutes away from Tbilisi, was formed only around 3,000 years ago.
+Two cities and former capitals of Georgia, Mtskheta and Kutaisi, are among Europe’s 16 ancient cities.
+Mtskheta, located only 30 minutes from Tbilisi, was formed around 3,000 years ago.
 Kutaisi in western Georgia has been inhabited from as early as the second millennium BC and used to be the capital of the ancient Kingdom of Colchis.

 Mountains and lush nature

-Bordering with the Caucasus Mountains, Georgia is a paradise for nature and hiking lovers.
-Wild and untouched nature backdropped with the snowy Caucasus mountains is what awaits a visitor here.
-Six out of 10 highest peaks of the Caucasus are within the territory of Georgia.
+Bordering the Caucasus Mountains, Georgia is a paradise for nature and hiking lovers.
+Wild and untouched nature, backdropped by the snowy Caucasus mountains, is what awaits a visitor here.
+Six out of the ten highest peaks of the Caucasus are within the territory of Georgia.
 Mt.
-Shkara in Svaneti is the highest at 5,068 meters above the sea level, followed by Mt.
+Shkara in Svaneti is the highest at 5,068 meters above sea level, followed by Mt.
 Kazbegi in Stepantsminda.

 Apart from these highest peaks, Georgia is known for its canyons, karst caves, semi-desert terrain, and alpine lakes to name a few.
 Intrigued?
 Here are some of the most unique and best places to visit in Georgia